MrAlexSee/InterviewTopics/README.md

 ##### Basic

-BST is assumed to be balanced.
+Average cases are presented.
+BST is assumed to be balanced, hashing a simple item is assumed to be constant-time.
-Average case for the hash table (hashing a simple item is assumed to be constant-time), worst-case is *O(n)*.
+For the hash table worst-case for all operations is O(n).

 Structure  | Access   | Search   | Insert/delete  | Space
 ---------- | -------- | ---------| -------------- | -------